RaySinlao/RaySinlao.github.io/_posts/2015-11-23-es6-arrow-functions.md

 <hr>

-You could also add more parameters by wrapping the params parenthesis
+You could also add more parameters by wrapping the params in parenthesis.

 {% highlight javascript %}